mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 ### **Task 1: Set up your Virtual Machine**

-1. Connect to the Virtual machine created, using RDP or Bastion.
-Once inside the VM in the windows search box, type **Hyer-V** and enter.
-Thsi should open a new window with Hyerp-V console.
+1. On the windows Virtual machine created before, login with Bastion.
+Once inside the VM in the windows search box, type **Hyper-V** and enter.
+This should open a new window with Hyerp-V console.